-Please use the form below to contact our Operations Manager, Natalie Ridgeway, or our Administrator, Linda Gough (general queries) or Sarah Gillmore, Membership Administrator (membership queries).
+Please use the form below to contact our Executive Officer, Natalie Ridgeway, our Administrator, Linda Gough (general queries) or Cathy Whiteley, Membership Administrator (membership queries).

 We hope non-members will find the resources available on this website helpful but we cannot provide specific advice unless you are a member or have a complaint against a member